camillonunez1998/DevOps-project/README.md

 - Connect through EC2 Instance Connect to the EC2 instance.
 - Update the API endpoint in `front-end-nextjs/src/app/page.js`, so that the IP matches the public IP of the EC2 instance.
 - Build and push to DockerHub a new image of the API.
-- Copy the `compose.yaml` file located in this repository in the instance's home directory.
+- The `compose.yaml` file is located in the instance's home directory.
+You must uncomment the environment variables within the file to proceed.
 - Execute `docker compose up -d`.